Prime minister says at least 15 dead in Dominica

 President Donald Trump provided an update on the U.S. response to a series of massive hurricanes.

-The president said in a meeting with the president of Ukraine that Texas and Florida are emerging from the hurricanes but said Puerto Rico was “absolutely obliterated” and the U.S. Virgin Islands were “flattened.”
+In a meeting with the president of Ukraine, Trump said Texas and Florida were emerging from Hurricanes Harvey and Irma but Puerto Rico was “absolutely obliterated” and the U.S. Virgin Islands were “flattened” by Maria.

-Trump said Puerto Rico was in “tough shape” after it was ravaged by Hurricane Maria and noted that the “electrical grid is destroyed.”
+Trump said Puerto Rico was in “tough shape” after it was ravaged by Maria and noted the “electrical grid is destroyed.”
 The storm knocked out electricity to the entire island.

-But he said FEMA and other emergency responders are helping the islands and the southern U.S. states recover.
+But he said FEMA and other emergency responders were helping the islands and the southern U.S. states recover.

 The president told reporters that he would visit Puerto Rico.